SHANE ROBERT VANGISBERGEN - 05/09/1989

 First Cup start AND WIN - Chicago 2023

 lead on lap 71 from Justin Haley and went on to claim the win.
 The first time a drive had won in his first Cup start in 60 years.
 He is also the first New Zealander to win in the Cup series and only the sixth driver born outside the United States to claim a Cup win.
 Van Gisbergen would run one other road course race in the Cup series in 2023 when he raced the road course at Indianapolis.
 He finished 10th.
 He made a start in the NASCAR Truck series racing at Indianapolis Raceway Park.
 It was a major difference running an oval track and was used as a learning experience.
 He started 28th and 19th.
-It was announced that van Gisbergen announced he had signed with Trackhouse Racing to drive races across three different NASCAR series in 2024.
+It was announced that van Gisbergen signed with TrackHouse Racing to drive races across three different NASCAR series in 2024.
+The super star road course ace ran full time in the Xfinity Series in 2024, and made 12 Cup starts also.
+He ran most of the final 12 races in the Cup series to get prepared for racing

 First Truck start - IRP 2023